dejanu/killercoda_deal/kubernetes_course/k8s_kubelet/intro.md

 ### kubelet

-* `kubelet` is the node agent that runs on each node.
+* `kubelet` is the node agent that runs on each node, and:

-* `kubelet` takes a set of PodSpecs (YAML/JSON) that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy also it can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.
+* it takes a set of PodSpecs (YAML/JSON) that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy,

+* also it can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.

 <hr>